Overview

 6. Bone Spurs

-Bony growths known as bone spurs can form on the edges of bones due to joint damage.
-In the spine, these spurs can compress nerves, resulting in weakness, numbness, and a burning sensation in the upper back.
+Bony growths, known as bone spurs, can form on the edges of bones due to joint damage.
+These spurs can compress nerves in the spine, resulting in weakness, numbness, and a burning sensation in the upper back.
 They may also cause neck and chest pain.

 7. Spinal Stenosis